ThomasMBury/ewstools/paper.md

 ---
-title: 'EWStools: A Python package for early warning signals of bifurcations in time series data.'
+title: 'ewstools: A Python package for early warning signals of bifurcations in time series data.'
 tags:
   - Python
   - time series